Robinhood IPO faces threat of retail snub on Reddit

 Robinhood, which has reserved shares in the IPO for retail investors, declined to comment.

-The company came under scrutiny after this year's trading frenzy in the so-called meme stocks such as GameStop (GME.N).
+The company came under scrutiny after this year’s trading frenzy in the so-called meme stocks such as GameStop.
 Its handling of the frenzy, marred with glitches and followed by trading restrictions, attracted the wrath of many of its users and U.S. lawmakers.

 Since then, a number of threads on social media forums have called for users to boycott the platform entirely.